 Should children or pets consume any delta-8 products, get them immediate medical care.

 Will Delta-8 Show up On a Drug Test?

 Yes, it will.
 Though drug tests often look for traces of delta-9 THC, experts agree that having delts-8 THC inside of your system could definitely show up as a positive for THC.
 Commercial urine drug tests don’t have a way of differentiating between the two types, so if you know that you have a drug test coming up, it is best to avoid both types of cannabis.
 Delta-8 THC can be detected in a urine test, a saliva test, a blood test, and a hair follicle test.

 You also may be wondering how long delta-8 THC stays in your system.
 This depends largely on how much of it you have been taking.
-If you have been using delta-8 THC heavily, it may show up in your urine for as long as 30-60 days later.
-Other factors which may come into play include your age, weight, metabolism, the drug’s half-life, and how hydrated you are.
+Here are general timelines of how long delta-8 can be detected in your system by drug tests.

 - A couple times a week: up to a week

 - Blood test: Cannabis can only be detected in your blood if it’s been used within the past 2 to 12 hours.
 However, some tests have found cannabis in individuals blood 30 days after their last use.

 - Saliva test: Cannabis can be detected in saliva up to 24 hours after smoking or consuming THC.
 However, other tests have found that chronic use can be detected in saliva up to 72 hours after last use.

 - Hair test: Cannabis can be detected in hair up to 90 days after last use, since cannabinoid can latch onto your hair follicles.